 Do you know how much your company spends on subscription services?
-Companies use three times the numer of subscriptions and spend two times what they think.
-The main benefit of software like TrackMySubs or Substly is to get a clear overview of the services you pay for on a regular basis, the transparency will save your business both money and effort.
+Companies use three times more subscriptions and spend two times more than they think.
+The main benefit of software like TrackMySubs or Substly is to get a clear overview of the services you pay for regularly, and the transparency will save your business both money and effort.

 So what’s the difference?

 I’m glad you asked!
 So, TrackMySubs is a subscription tracking software.
 They have a bookmark manager called “GO” that will count how many times you open up a service – and by doing so, get a better understanding of how much you pay per time the service is being used.
 You can also add your recurring or single revenue streams to track cash flow in your business if you fancy that.
 TrackMySubs also offers something called “Explore” (in beta when this blog post was published), which lets you see statistics for the 20 most popular subscriptions on their platform.

 Substly is a subscription tracking and user management software.
 That means you can add people that use these services (like employees, consultants, etc.) and track what they have access to.
 This is handy if your company has sensitive information or data in any of these services that need some extra caution.
 It’s also helpful to see where you can cut subscription costs by reducing the number of service users.
 Since you can keep track of both users and services, you can see how much money you spend on an average per user and for specific users, helping you reduce unnecessary costs.